-Promo Register here to watch our on-demand Regcast, where we look at why the human factor is an important internet security risk.
+WEBCAST Register now to watch our live Regcast, where we look at why the human factor is an important internet security risk.

 Handy synopsis for you

-As we reported in April, you build security and the users muck it up.
-At a time when productivity growth in many businesses has ground to a halt, our white collar workers are managing to give 100 per cent in one area, at least: yes, in the last 12 months they have doubled their click rates on phishing emails!
+As we reported in April, you build security, and the users muck it up.
+At a time when productivity growth in many businesses has ground to a halt, our white collar workers are managing to give 200 per cent in one area, at least: yes, in the last 12 months they have doubled their click rates on phishing emails!

 And a special shout out to staff in sales, finance and procurement departments.
 They are really going the extra mile, clicking on links in malicious messages 50 to 80 per cent more often than the average.
 It’s just one example of how, when you try to build foolproof internet security, users can manage to break it in minutes.

 Here's three ways to protect these hapless people from themselves:

 1. Hide their keyboards

 2. Force them to wear mittens at work